typefaceoff/typefaceoff/.github/ROADMAP.md

 #### Configurable line spacing `v0.1.0`

 Different fonts set with the same line height will *optically* look different.
 Allowing separate adjustments to line height, for each font being proofed, lets the user make manual adjustments to get a truer, one-to-one comparison of how the two fonts they are consider would actually behave in use.

+#### Allow the user to customise the text used in the proofing template(s)

+Proofing text is currently a fixed, uneditable extract (from *Alice in Wonderland*).
+Users may wish to enter their own text to see how fonts look using copy that is more immediately relevant to their work.

+#### Export type specimen to PDF